Dazed and Confused (film): Casting

+Filming

+Development of characters

+Shooting began in July 1992 with the cast lodged at the Crest Hotel on Congress Avenue.
+According to Affleck, the "party environment" at the hotel mirrored the film itself, "just letting all these 19-year-olds hang out and get drunk and get stoned and run around the hotel and cause trouble."
+Linklater worked with the actors throughout the shoot to develop their characters.
+According to Joey Lauren Adams, Linklater told the cast "if you don't like your character, change it."
+He allowed the cast to pick out their own costumes, and encouraged the actors to bring their own experiences to their roles.
+Affleck, for instance, drew on memories of his alcoholic father to portray O'Bannion, while Jason London took inspiration from his childhood in Wanette, Oklahoma, to develop Floyd's dissatisfaction with "small-townishness".
+Linklater also created mixtapes for each actor of music their characters would listen to.

 Some roles which were intended to be larger were reduced.
-The Kevin Pickford character, played by Shawn Andrews, was meant to be a larger role, but due to his behavior with other cast members, Pickford's screen time was cut in favor of Matthew McConaughey's character, Wooderson.
-Linklater recalled "There was another actor, [Shawn Andrews], who was kind of the opposite [of McConaughey].
+The Kevin Pickford character, played by Shawn Andrews, was meant to be a larger role, but due to his behavior with other cast members, Pickford's screen time was cut in favor of McConaughey's character, Wooderson.
+Much of the Wooderson role was improvised or written on the spot, giving McConaughey more screen time.
+Linklater recalled "There was another actor, [Andrews], who was kind of the opposite [of McConaughey].
 He wasn't really getting along with everybody.
 I could tell the actors weren't responding to him."
 Linklater had to break up a fight between Andrews and London at one point.
 On screen, the two characters barely speak to each other during the film.
 Milla Jovovich, who played Michelle, Pickford's girlfriend, had her role reduced because, in Linklater's words, "it didn't really gel."